 Growing up, I was never sporty.
-But I enjoyed hanging out in sporty circles, where my sporty sister’s suitors sometimes mistaken me for her.
+But I enjoyed hanging out in sporty circles, where my sporty sister’s suitors sometimes mistakenly believed I was her.
 I was mostly a book nerd, and sometimes a floater in between high school social groups.

 In summer 2015, I incurred a knee injury; a torn meniscus.
 You can attribute this to my enthusiasm in touch rugby, at a mature age.
 Up until then, I’ve never broken a bone or torn a muscle before, only minor sprains.

 The injury took months to heal, age was a factor.
 In addition, the orthopaedist had advised against surgery.
 And the strenuous work I was doing at the time made things worse, I was constantly on strong painkillers.
-In the end, I left.
+In the end, I left the job.

 It was painful to be limited as I was on crutches.
 But it was silence that was most acute.
 I felt so alone, even though my husband did everything in his power to support me and allay my fears.
 I would wake in the middle of the night shaking and drenched in sweat.
 I had unreasonable nightmares.

 I was afraid that I’ll never be able to hike and backpack in the wilderness again.
 This might sound trivial or dramatic.
 But I thought what would become of me, if I’m not able to write again.
-Because walking/hiking is my writing’s point of entry.
+Because walking or hiking is my writing’s point of entry.